 The authorizing legislation and program regulations clearly intend that meals (breakfasts, lunches, and snacks) reimbursed under the programs are to be SERVED and CONSUMED as part of the school program on school or school-related premises.
 Therefore, school meals given to children to take home are not reimbursable.
 The term PREMISES has been defined as those assigned eating areas for both students and adults.
 Guests must also eat their meals in the designated areas.
-No food items-meals, leftover food, or USDA Foods-are to be carried away from the premises by any person.
+No food items-meals, leftover food, or USDA Foods-are to be carried away from the premises by any person, except for one vegetable, fruit, or grain item that may leave the premises.
 However, meals such as those taken on school-supervised field trips may be reimbursed if they meet meal pattern requirements and are served and consumed as part of a school-related function.
 These functions must be part of the curriculum, as defined by the State Agency, and not extracurricular events.
 Meals served off-site should be subject to especially stringent sanitary and precautionary measures to avoid contamination and spoilage.
 NOTE: USDA requires that all food items necessary for a reimbursable meal must be provided by the SFA.
 Therefore, any part(s) of a meal that is being provided by a parent, student organization, grandparent, or any other person or entity must not be claimed for reimbursement.
 (Reference 7 CFR §210.10)